-Micro Arts was founded, run and programmed in 1984 by Geoff Davis, along with an diverse group of young artists and programmers.
-In the mid-1980s it released computer generated art, conceptual pieces and story generators on data cassettes and Prestel TV teletext, and provided a forum for computer artists and musicians.
-Micro computers were newly available at low cost and led to a radical change in the use and consumption of computer graphics and computer controlled systems.
+Micro Arts was founded, run and programmed in 1984 by Geoff Davis, along with a diverse group of young artists and programmers.
+In the mid-1980s it released computer-generated art, conceptual pieces and story generators on data cassettes and Prestel TV Teletext, and provided a forum for computer artists and musicians.
+Micro-computers were newly available at low cost and led to a radical change in the use and consumption of computer graphics and computer-controlled systems.

 The Computer Arts Archive is working with Geoff to help document, contextualise and publicise his pioneering art project and to expand the collection to include other 1980s micro-computer artworks.
-We aim to have the first physical exhibition of the collection in mid-2021.
 If you have work to contribute please Contact Us, or join the discussion on the Micro Arts Facebook Group.